University Administrative Policies

 13. Combining Business Travel with Personal Travel

 University business travelers may combine business travel with personal travel, as long as doing so does not change the primary purpose of the travel from business to personal.
 If the primary purpose is determined to be personal, under IRS guidelines, certain costs may not be reimbursable.
-Travel for personal, rather than business, purposes may be added at the beginning or end of a University business trip, or friends or family may accompany a University traveler on a business trip.
+Travel for personal, rather than business, purposes may be added at the beginning or end of a University business trip.
+Friends or family may accompany a University traveler on a business trip.
 In such instances, the costs attributable to the University traveler for business purposes must be clearly separated from any personal travel costs of the traveler and the travel costs of the traveler's family or friends.
-For trips that are combinations of business and personal travel, costs of the business traveler may be reimbursed as follows:
+A University PCard must not be used for personal travel costs when a trip combines business and personal travel.
+For trips that are a combination of business and personal travel, costs of the business traveler may be reimbursed as follows:

 13.1.
 Airfare